refinedev/refine/documentation/tutorial/routing/authentication/react-router/index.md

 Now we'll be leveraging these props to handle which routes to render based on the authentication status and handle redirects for the opposite cases.

-`<Authenticated />` component works seamlessly with the router provider if we omit the `fallback` prop and use `redirectOnFail` prop.
+The `<Authenticated />` component works seamlessly with the router provider when we omit the `fallback` prop and use `redirectOnFail` prop.
 In this case, it will redirect the user to the login page if they are not authenticated.

 ```tsx
 import { Authenticated } from "@refinedev/core";